 Join us for our first virtual excursion – your participation and feedback will help us to develop new digital learning programs based on the National Library’s collections.

-Availability: The program is offered before and after the July holidays, in the week 23-27 June or 21-25 July 2014.
+Availability: The program is offered during the week of 25 August 2014.
 Times are as arranged.

 Enquiries and bookings: email@example.com or 02 6262 1289